ComputationalGenomics/PRROMenade/README.md

 A PRROMenade search index for hierarchical functional annotation of nucleotide sequences against bacterial and viral protein domains (amino acid sequences) is available at: https://developer.ibm.com/exchanges/data/all/prromenade/

-This index was used in:
+This index was described and used in:

 Niina Haiminen, Filippo Utro, Ed Seabolt and Laxmi Parida: Functional profiling of COVID-19 respiratory tract microbiomes.
-Scientific Report, 2021. https://www.nature.com/articles/s41598-021-85750-0
+Scientific Reports, 2021. https://www.nature.com/articles/s41598-021-85750-0

 ## Input files and formats